 - Matcha can taste bitter or flat if you use a low-quality powder.
 The grade and freshness of your matcha matters enormously in baked goods.

 Once I internalized those five rules, everything changed.
+My almond flour matcha cookies recipe went from a Tuesday disaster to the most-requested treat in our entire neighborhood.
 The cookies I make now are so good that Lily’s gluten-eating friends steal them off the plate.
 That is the highest praise I know.

 My Baking Essentials for Matcha Almond Flour Cookies Gluten Free